ahmet541/SpellChecker-Project/README.md

 We did this project for cs102
 Our team consist of 5 people.
-2 of us contribute enough.
+Me and one of my friend did most of the project.
 One of my friend did the part to find wrong words and their true forms.
 I did almost all of the other parts ( mainly gui parts).
 The author of each code file is written at the top.

 in SpellChecker-Project/SpellChecker/src/View/freeWritingMode.java /